erickndava/erickndava.github.io/_posts/2026-01-14-Week-8-9-and-Te-WebTech-for-The-Spatial-Scientist.md

 As the deadline for application for the PG Diploma drew close.
 I pushed to get across the completion line of CS50.
 There just wasn't enough time to finish Week 10, The Project.
 I successfully completed Week 0 - 9 with the required assignment passmarks.

 I used the tasks transcript to 'motivate' for my 'Computer Science Course equivalent to a University First year course.
 It turned out I didn't need to take this course!
 20 years ago I did **Computer Science for Engineers** for my BSc Studies and that was sufficient.
-Nothing though replaces the 6 months of refreshing my knowledge, un-learning, re-learning and cementing current knowings.
+Nothing though replaces the 6 months of refreshing my knowledge, un-learning, re-learning and cementing current knowings though, before 31 October 2025.

-With time, I must still do the Final Project to get the Harvard Certificate. ..before then,  let me drop the morphed wall schedule.
+With time, I must still do the Final Project to get the Harvard Certificate. ..before then,  let me drop the morphed on-wall study schedule.

 | <img src="/images/cs50_personal_time_table.jpg" alt="CS50 Personal Schedule"/>
 |:--:|